 DH advised that the CPC - following their offsite - are minded that we are producing a strategy and implementation plan with EBC but to be clarified on 18th July and it’s clear that some actions will be easier while others may take years to come to fruition.

 SP mentioned that officers are also discussing the recommendations from the survey, identifying actions and areas of responsibility.
-It was mentioned that there are probably some easy wins that we can be implemented fairly quickly outside of the scope of the place-making work.
+It was mentioned that there are probably some ‘easy wins’ that we can be implemented fairly quickly outside of the scope of the place-making work.

 Next steps following adoption of the motions put forward on 18th July at CPC will be to review any actions with EBC that are theirs and develop the strategy and plan.